What love, if not mine, could burn as bright?

 At your hands, I forgot what might have been

-and found a happiness which was not mine to keep.
+and found happiness that was not mine to keep.

 You became the voices in my head,